 Photo Credits: Katherine Irwin

-When it comes to salads it’s common to pair spinach with fruit like in this Strawberry Spinach Salad, but this time I wanted to capture the springtime sweetness of spinach and pair it with big robust flavors like walnuts, dijon, goat cheese, and pickled onion to create this wilted spinach salad.
+In this spinach salad recipe, I wanted to capture the springtime sweetness of spinach and pair it with big, robust flavors like walnuts, Dijon mustard, goat cheese, and pickled onion to create a wilted spinach salad to rival all others.

 The lemony beans were inspired by my obsession with the combination of cannellini beans, garlic, and lemon since watching Nigella Lawson make white bean mash many years ago.
 The addictive combo is a match made in heaven!

-• Red onion is quick-pickled to soften its bite but still retains the crispness (due to the short pickling time).
+• Red onion is quick-pickled to soften its bite but still retain the crispness (due to the short pickling time).

 • Apple cider vinegar adds a sour tang and some sweetness.